sorbet/sorbet/website/docs/metaprogramming-plugins.md

 # triggers.yaml

 ruby_extra_args:
-  # These options are forwarded to the Ruby
+  # These options are forwarded to Ruby
   - '--disable-gems' # This option speeds up Ruby boot time.
 Use it if you don't need gems
 triggers:
   macro: macro_plugin.rb # This tells Sorbet to run macro.rb when it sees a call to `macro`